 The Five Spirits of Chinese Medicine and Taoist Philosophy

-The meaning and function behind each of the five spirits is intricately tied to specific Chinese characters, each bearing unique meanings that contribute to a deeper understanding of their essence.
+The function behind each of the five spirits is intricately tied to specific Chinese characters, each bearing unique meanings that contribute to a deeper understanding of their essence.
 These concepts can be very complex, but let’s look at the characters and a few attributes associated with each spirit to learn more.

 The Zhi - The Will